The Gauchers Association Counselling Service

 How do I make an appointment?

-Get in touch (in confidence) with Sarah Allard in the office on email@example.com or telephone 01453 549231.
-Sarah will provide email addresses and contact information for you to make direct contact with the service when you are ready.
+Get in touch (in confidence) with the office on email@example.com or telephone 01453 549231.
+You will be provided with an email addresses and contact information for you to make direct contact with the service when you are ready.

 The Gauchers Association Counselling Service has both female and male counsellors.
 It is available to all those impacted by Gaucher disease regardless of ethnic, cultural or religious background, sexual orientation or disability status.